-Mozambique profile - Timeline - BBC News
+Mozambique profile

 2016 April - IMF as well as several donors suspend funding after it was discovered the government had failed to disclose debts of more than a billion dollars.

-2017 January-May - Stop-start peace talks between government and Renamo continue, amid reports of attacks by suspected Renamo militants.
+2017 January-August - Stop-start peace talks with Renamo continue, amid reports of attacks by suspected Renamo militants.
+President Nyusi and Renamo leader Dhlakama meet and agree to complete a peace process by year's end.

+2018 November - Several mosques in the north are ordered shut following attacks blamed on Islamist extremists.

+2018 May - Rebel leader Afonso Dhlakama dies.
+He is given a state funeral.